kwhitehall/Shiny_app_Azure/README.md

 a.
 Create ***Azure Container Registry*** in the Portal.

 b.
+Log into the container registry

+   i.       az acr login --name <my_acr_name>

+c.
 Grab the login server for the registry from the Overview section (It should be format *www.<my_acr_name>.azurecr.io*)

-c.
+d.
 Tag the docker image and push

    i.
 Use ``` docker images ```  to get the image you wish